Squirrel Hill

 upstairs-with never a second thought.

-But tonight I saw you rowing home,
+But tonight I saw you rowing home

 sedately across the cold cellar floor